ibm-cloud-docs/openwhisk/actions_ballerina.md

 ```
 {: codeblock}

-The entry method for the action is `main` by default, you can specify this vairable when you create the action with the `wsk` CLI by using `--main`. **Note** that the Ballerina compiler expects the presence of a function called `main` to generate the executable, so your source file must include a place holder called `main`.
+The entry method for the action is `main` by default.
+You can specify this variable when you create the action with the `wsk` CLI by using `--main`.

+**Note:** that the Ballerina compiler expects the presence of a function called `main` to generate the executable, so your source file must include a place holder called `main`.

-You can create an action called `hello` from the function above as follows.
+To create an action called `hello` complete the following steps.

-1. Generate the .balx file first
+1. Generate the .balx file.

 ```
 ballerina build hello.bal